Concert Ii - the summer past and future

 janet brown - soprano

-Soprano Janet Brown has been praised by critics for her warm, clear voice and direct expression.
-Richard Dyer of the Boston Globe has called her “….one of our most treasurable artists.”
+The American soprano Janet Brown has been praised by critics for her warm, clear voice and direct expression, and Richard Dyer of the Boston Globe called her “. . . one of our most treasurable artists.”

-Brown has premiered works by composers Gunther Schuller, Andrew Imbrie, Philip Glass, Nicolas Scherzinger, Edward Cohen, Howard Boatwright, and Ernst Bacon.
-In addition to her critically acclaimed CD release of selections from Spanisches Liederbuch of Hugo Wolf, she can be heard on the recording Fond Affection: Music of Ernst Bacon; both CDs can be obtained at CNY Classical CDs.
+She has premiered works by composers Gunther Schuller, Andrew Imbrie, Philip Glass, Grant Cooper, Nicolas Scherzinger, Wes York, Edward Cohen, Howard Boatwright and Ernst Bacon.
+In addition to releasing a critically acclaimed compact disc release of selections from Spanisches Liederbuch of Hugo Wolf, she is featured on Fond Affection: Music of Ernst Bacon, on CRI.

 Janet received her undergraduate musical training at Crane School of Music, SUNY Potsdam.
 She did her graduate work at Boston Conservatory and Syracuse University.
 She is Academic Coordinator and Instructor in Voice at Syracuse University Setnor School of Music.
 She also teaches voice at Hamilton College.